Teniksomja/Teniksomja/README.md

 - 👋 Hi, I’m @Tenik
-- 👀 I’m interested in minecraft
+- 👀 I’m interested in video edits
 - 🌱 I’m currently learning video editing
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me on my ig